 25th July 2013

-Zaun has achieved security ratings to LPS 1175 for a range of its fencing systems from the Loss Prevention Certification Board (LPCB) which was tested by the Buildings Research Establishment.
+Zaun has achieved security ratings to LPS 1175 for a range of its fencing systems from the Loss Prevention Certification Board (LPCB), which the Buildings Research Establishment tested.

 Two further Zaun security fencing systems have achieved Security Rating 1: Duo8 installed into the ground or on base plates and with standard clamp bars, both with and without cranked mesh; and Zaun’s HiSec 358 system with either over-lapped mesh and clamp bar or a wide clamp bar with two-column fixings.